 And that’s the liquidity trap: it’s what happens when zero isn’t low enough, when the Fed has saturated the economy with liquidity to such an extent that there’s no cost to holding more cash, yet overall demand remains too low.

-So, to be clear, a “liquidity trap” is a weird name for a situation where the Fed is “trapped” because it has already loaned out so much money (“liquidity”) that it has driven short-term interest rates to zero and so further loans (the traditional means of “monetary stimulus”) won’t have any effect because interest rates can’t go below zero.
+A “liquidity trap” is a weird name for a situation where the Fed is “trapped” because it has driven short-term interest rates to zero and so further monetary stimulus won’t have any effect because interest rates can’t go below zero.
 Back to Krugman:

 Let me go back to the babysitting co-op one last time… Suppose for some reason …most of the co-op’s members decided that they wanted to [hoard coupons and] run a surplus this year, putting in more time minding other people’s children than the amount of babysitting they received in return, so that they could do the reverse next year.